 There are opportunities for errors at many places along the way, including:

-- Doctors (or other prescribers**) can make mistakes when ordering medication.
-He/she can order the wrong medication – which can happen more easily than you would think since so many medications have similar names.
+- Doctors** can make mistakes when ordering medication.
+He/she can order the wrong medication – which can happen more easily than you would think because many medications have similar names.
 Or, doctors can order the incorrect dosage, due to mathematical errors, a misplaced decimal point, or other mistakes.

 - Pharmacists can misread the prescription, especially when it is handwritten.
 Additionally, the pharmacist can select the wrong medication, or pick the right medication but the wrong dosage.
 Or, the pharmacist can mix up patients and provide one patient with another patient’s medication.